joshleitzel/computed_attribute/README.md

 # computed_attribute

-ComputedAttribute adds cached attributes to ActiveRecord models and automatically updates them when their values change through a model’s associations.
-It allows you to cut down on expensive database queries by storing computed attributes directly in the record.
+ComputedAttribute adds cached attributes to ActiveRecord models and automatically updates them, allowing you to cut down on expensive database queries by storing computed attributes directly in the record.
+Attributes can auto-update based on a model's associations or other attributes.

 ## Status
 This is alpha software and is being actively developed.
-That said, we’ve been using it on production in a large Rails app without a hitch.
+That said, I’ve been using it on production in a large Rails app without a hitch.
 Bug reports and pull requests are welcome!

 ## Features
 * Works with all ActiveRecord association types